November 15, 2011 12:50am

 The Veteran smiled at that.

 “Alright then if there aren’t any more objections, here’re your names,” he said as he pointed at each member of the group.
-“Navy, Brooklyn, and Lady Fawkes.”
+“Navy, Brooklyn, and Lady Fawkes, a little basic and a touch cliche but it gets the job done.”
 He then turned and started down the tunnel.

 The Hacker stopped and laughed.
 “Both excellent questions,” there was a bang on the manhole cover, as if someone was trying to pry it open.
 “Sadly there’s only time for one answer because I don’t think they liked my short circuiting that cover when I closed it.
-Right now, the plan’s to head to the abandoned City Hall Station.”
+And if we happen across anyone from the NYTA we’re in as much trouble as we’d be in if the gestapo upstairs did.
+But as to where we are going: right now, the plan’s to head to the abandoned City Hall Station.”

 Brooklyn looked over at the Hacker.
 “Why we headin’ there if it’s abandoned?”

-“Originally I was just planning on hoofing it down the tunnel until the next station, but now that we're together, and seeing as the rails still work, I can have a train sent for us,” he explained.
+“Originally I was just planning on hoofing it down the tunnel until the next station, not an easy task solo what with the third rail, train dodging, and vigilant transit authority workers but doable if you’re on your own.
+But now that we’re together, and seeing as trains still loop around the station, I should –in theory– be able to get one to stop for us,” he explained.

 Brooklyn shook her head.
 “How?”

 The Hacker again tried to proceed down the tunnel.
 “Same way I hacked the ads in Times Square.”

 “That was you?” asked Lady Fawkes.
 However, this time the Hacker didn’t stop and turn around.
 She ran up to him and turned him around.
 “How’d you pull that off?”